unfoldtoolbox/UnfoldMakie.jl/docs/src/tutorials/erp_image.md

 ```
 At this point you can detail changes you want to make to the visualization through the plot config.
 These are detailed further below.

-This is how you finally plot the ERP image.
+This is how you plot the ERP image.
 ```
 cErp.plot(dat_e[28,:,:])
 ```